-The Arete School Pilot Project Helps Transform K-8 School through Sport Culture and Physical Activity
+Pilot Project Helps Transform K-8 School through Sport Culture, Physical Activity, and Wellness

-Evan Smith, then-principal of K-8 Coulterville-Greeley School, located at the northern gate to Yosemite Valley in Mariposa County, California, called upon the American Sports Institute to implement an expanded version of its PASS (Promoting Achievement in School through Sport) program in the context of The Arete School Pilot Project, to help transform his public school.
+For the pilot project, Evan Smith, former principal of K-8 Coulterville-Greeley School, located at the northern gate to Yosemite Valley in Mariposa County, California, called upon the American Sports Institute to implement an expanded version of the PASS program—the PASS/Arete Pilot Project—to help transform his under-performing public school.

-Through a series of ongoing training sessions with all staff members, the entire school fully embraced the PASS/Arete School sport-culture and physicality-based, body-brain integrated curriculum and wholeheartedly implemented the pilot project.
+Through a series of ongoing training sessions with all staff members, the entire school fully embraced the PASS/Arete Pilot Project and its sport culture, physical activity and wellness-based, body-brain integrated learning methodology and curriculum, and wholeheartedly implemented it.

-Here’s an e-mail that the now-retired Smith sent the American Sports Institute (pdf), stating that the PASS/ARETE Pilot Project was a major factor in Coulterville-Greeley School increasing its state test scores 212 points, earning the honor of becoming a California Distinguished School.
-And here’s a page from the California Department of Education evaluation committee’s report (pdf) that references the impact of the project.
+Here’s an e-mail that the now-retired Smith sent the American Sports Institute (pdf), stating that the PASS/Arete Pilot Project was a major factor in Coulterville-Greeley School increasing its state test scores 212 points, earning the honor of becoming a California Distinguished School.
+And here’s a page from the California Department of Education evaluation committee’s report (pdf) that references the impact of the PASS/Arete Pilot Project.

-In these brief video segments, Smith talks about several significant aspects of the PASS/Arete School Pilot Project, including bottom-line results:
+In the following three short video segments, Smith talks about several significant aspects of the PASS/Arete Pilot Project, including bottom-line results:

 ![]() ![]() ![]() |